INVESTIGATION: New evidence raises questions over the EU’s decision to sanction Russian oligarch Usmanov’s sister

 “Mrs Narzieva was never a beneficial owner of these accounts, and this assumption is a misinterpretation of the technical display of Credit Suisse’s accounts information,” USM Holdings said.
 “She never had access to the accounts of these companies, nor did she have any signatory rights over any of them.”

 Metalloinvest is Russia's largest iron ore producer.
-As bne IntelliNews reported it announced at the end of last year that it had become the largest company in terms of JORC 2012 standard iron ore reserves in the world, with 15.4bn tonnes.
+As bne IntelliNews reported, it announced at the end of last year that it had become the largest company in terms of JORC 2012 standard iron ore reserves in the world, with 15.4bn tonnes.
 It is also the largest iron ore and pellet producer in Russia and its reserve base to be the second-largest in the world with an estimated life of around 136 years.
 This is not a small company.

 Moreover, it has become extremely profitable.
-In the post-coronavirus pandemic boom commodity prices have boomed and iron prices in particular are decade-long highs.
+In the post-coronavirus (COVID-19) pandemic boom commodity prices have soared and iron prices in particular are decade-long highs.
 Metalloinvest is one of the companies explicitly exempted from sanctions by the US Treasury Department.

 UBOs